Dispatch/ FleetCaptain – Advice How to Use

 If two pilots will be flying together for 300nm xc, then both pilots would have to create their own mission and therefore sign their own flight authority form.
 The second pilot should be recorded as their passenger for the respective flight.
 When entering information into the mission data, you will need to include the air time for all respective routes (CNC3 to 1st stop + 1st to 2nd stop + 2nd stop to 300nm destination) combined or the reverse (300nm destination to 1st stop + 1st stop to 2nd stop + 2nd stop back to CNC3).

-It is possible to request a specific aircraft for a flight for special/unique circumstances.
+It is possible to request a specific aircraft for a flight for special/unique circumstance.
+However only unique requests will be considered and at no time can we guarantee an aircraft.
 Please inquire with our Scheduler Joe or Front Desk Supervisor Anu if you need help in this regard.